Laurent Furst

-Laurent Furst (born 19 May 1965) is a French politician of the Republicans who has been serving as a deputy of the National Assembly since 2012, representing Bas-Rhin's 6th constituency.
+Laurent Furst (born 19 May 1965) is a French politician of the Republicans who had served as a deputy of the National Assembly from 2012 to 2020, representing Bas-Rhin's 6th constituency.

 Political career

 Furst was elected to the National Assembly in 2012 having served as mayor of Molsheim since 1995.
 In parliament, he serves on the Defence Committee.
-In addition to his committee assignments, he is a member of the French-Slovakian Parliamentary Friendship Group.
+In addition to his committee assignments, he is a member of the French-Slovak Parliamentary Friendship Group.

 Political positions

 In the Republicans’ 2016 presidential primaries, Furst endorsed Jean-François Copé as the party’s candidate for the office of President of France.
 In the Republicans’ 2017 leadership election, he endorsed Laurent Wauquiez.